Social Work (SWK)

 SWK 533.
 Advanced Generalist Practice with Families.
 2 Credits.

-Advanced Generalist Practice with Families teaches students advanced generalist skills in working with families to engage, assess, intervene and evaluate client systems.
+Advanced Generalist Practice with Families teaches students advanced generalist skills in working with families to implement evidence-informed, culturally responsive, and interdisciplinary interventions that promote resilience, well-being, and community development.
+This class teaches students to be adaptive leaders who engage with systems to negotiate, mediate, advocate, and facilitate client-driven transitions and sustainable outcomes that support client strengths, capacities, and aspirations.
 This class builds upon family therapy theories and their practical applications.
 Activities and assignments build skills necessary to work with families in therapeutic settings.
-Prerequisite: Admission to the Advanced Generalist Concentration.
+Prerequisite or Corequisite: Admission to the Advanced Generalist Specialization, SWK 525, and SWK 529.
 F,S.

 SWK 534.
 Advanced Generalist Practice with Treatment Groups.
 2 Credits.